Create AutoComplete textbox using Web API and Ajax – C# and Vb

 Create an SQL Server table

-The Web API will extract data from an SQL Server table called the Books.
+The API will extract data from an SQL Server table called the Books.
 Yes, I am fond of books and I already have a books table created for examples such as this.
 Here you can find the table.

 Create Asp.Net Web API

-We will now create a Web API in Asp.net.
-Therefore, start Visual Studio and select New Project from the File menu.
-In the New Project window, under Installed Templates expand Visual C# and click Web.
-Choose Visual Basic if your preferred language is VB.
+Start Visual Studio and select "New Project" from the "File" menu.
+In the "New Project" window, under Installed Templates expand "Visual C#" and click Web.
+Choose "Visual Basic' if your preferred language is VB.

-I have written a code in both VB and C#.
 Then choose the project called Asp.Net MVC 4 Web Application from the list of projects.
 Name the project as BooksApp and click OK.

 New MVC4 Project in Asp.Net

-The Studio will now open the New ASP.NET MVC 4 Project window, and it would ask you to select a template from a list of Project Template.
+The Studio will now open the "New ASP.NET MVC 4 Project" window, and it would ask you to select a template from a list of Project Template.
 Click Web API template and press the OK button.

 Add a "Model" to the Application

-The Model represents the data in the Web API.
+The "Model" represents the data in the Web API.
 In the Solution Explorer, find a folder named Models.
-Right click the folder, choose Add and select the Class option.
+Right click the folder, choose "Add" and select the "Class" option.
 Name the class as Books.cs.
 (Book.vb for Visual Basic)

 Create a Model in Web API Project